-These fungi exist harmlessly on human skin.
-However, as long as the skin is dry and clean, their reproduction is limited.
-Under damp and warm conditions they multiply rapidly.
+These fungi exist harmlessly on human skin; as long as the skin is dry and clean, their reproduction is limited.
+Under damp and warm conditions, they multiply rapidly.

-If your socks are damp and your feet are warm, there is a greater risk of developing athlete's foot.
+If socks are damp and feet are warm, there is a greater risk of developing athlete's foot.

 Athlete's foot can be spread through direct and indirect contact:

-- Direct contact - this means skin-to-skin contact, as may occur when an uninfected person touches the infected area of somebody with athlete's foot.
+- Direct contact skin-to-skin contact, as may occur when an uninfected person touches the infected area of somebody with athlete's foot

-Athlete's foot commonly spreads around swimming pools and communal showers - these places are general humid and warm.
+Athlete's foot commonly spreads around swimming pools and communal showers - these places are generally humid and warm.